THE HISTORY OF IMHAANZ

 DECEMBER 2013

-Tools for Professionals: Receive Reflect Relate, the second IMHAANZ conference, is held at Te Papa in Wellington across 3 days and is a massive success.
-The Keynote Speakers are Dr Deborah Weatherston, Beulah Warren, Lynaire Doherty, Aroha Gray and Kararaina Penehira.
-Dr Weatherston remains a staunch supporter of IMHAANZ and helps broaden our connections beyond New Zealand.
+Tools for Professionals: Receive Reflect Relate, the second IMHAANZ conference, is held at Te Papa in Wellington across three days and is a great success.
+The keynote speakers are Dr. Deborah Weatherston, Beulah Warren, Lynaire Doherty, Aroha Gray and Kararaina Penehira.
+Dr. Weatherston remains a staunch supporter of IMHAANZ and helps broaden our connections beyond New Zealand.

 Following the Christchurch earthquakes, IMHAANZ Executive members Lucie Zwimpfer, Maree Foley, Denise Guy and Lauren Porter generate two letters to families with infants in Christchurch.
 These Letters to Christchurch are subsequently adopted and adapted by other WAIMH affiliates (Japan, Turkey, Australia and Tulane) in the wake of disasters in their own nations.